aidansunbury/tinyroster/README.md

 # tinyroster

 A simple AMS service for student organizations to manage their members and events.
+Everything you need and nothing you don't.

 # Development notes